Our Services

 Helpful Resources

-ADHD symptoms like racing thoughts, distractibility, and unfinished tasks are common, but similar problems can also come from stress, poor sleep, anxiety or depression, thyroid issues, vitamin deficiencies, and other conditions, so proper medical evaluation matters.
+Racing thoughts, distractibility, and unfinished tasks are hallmark ADHD symptoms, but they can also stem from stress, poor sleep, anxiety, depression, thyroid disorders, vitamin deficiencies, and other treatable conditions.
+That's why a proper medical evaluation is essential before assuming ADHD is the cause.

 If you feel like your brain never slows down, you're not alone.
 Many people struggle with focus, racing thoughts, unfinished tasks, and constant distraction.
 Sometimes it's stress, poor sleep, or burnout.
 But in other cases, these challenges may point to ADHD symptoms.